 You may be wondering: Can my special needs child take swimming lessons?
 In short, YES!

-If your child has special needs (including Down syndrome, autism, sensory issues, ADHD, issues with motor skills or other concerns), you can certainly enroll him or her in swimming lessons at Goldfish Swim School!
+If your child has special needs (including Down syndrome, autism, sensory issues, ADHD, issues with motor skills or other concerns), you can certainly enroll him or her in special needs swimming lessons at Goldfish Swim School!

 We have swimmers with special needs at all of our locations, and we teach kids of ALL abilities — ages 4 months and older (yep, even babies younger than 1 can learn to swim!).
 One bonus of swimming at Goldfish Swim School?
 Our pools are always a warm 90 degrees!